surajkakulte188/Crypto-Liquidity-Forecasting-Project/README.md

-# Crypto Liquidity Prediction System
+# Cryptocurrency Liquidity Prediction System

 ## Overview
 This project predicts cryptocurrency liquidity using historical trading data.
 It includes an end-to-end pipeline with preprocessing, feature engineering, model training, evaluation, and deployment via a Flask web interface.